Malasaña district of Madrid: a Tourist Guide of Madrid's Hippest Nightspot

 Alberto del Ser

-Attractions of the Malasaña district
+Attractions of the Malasaña district in Madrid

-Malasaña is rich in cultural heritage.
+Malasaña, Madrid, is rich in cultural heritage.
 The Conde Duque cultural centre is an old military barracks that has been converted into an art gallery, auditorium and theatre.
 The National Museum of Romanticism explores and displays the Spanish Romantic Era with astonishing faithfulness.
 The Royal Tapestry Factory is another top attraction for visitors in this district.
 The Palacio de Liria is a neoclassical palace and the residence of the Dukes of Alba.
 It includes certain areas that are open to the public and houses many famous paintings, engravings and sculptures.

 Comendadoras Square is nearby the headquarters of Conde Duque and the Plaza of Spain.
 Situated here is the namesake Comendadoras Convent of Santiago, a nunnery of the Military Order of Santiago.
 The building features a beautiful dome and pillared chambers in the middle.
 The most outstanding feature is undeniably its church, while the outdoor areas are shaped in a semicircle.
 The portico entrance has three arches flanked by two towers and there is a sculpture of Santiago Matamoros in the upper niche.

-The Plaza del Dos de Mayo is a square located at the heart of the Malasaña neighbourhood.
+The Plaza del Dos de Mayo is a square located at the heart of the Malasaña neighbourhood in Madrid.
 This square is where the Spanish uprising took place against the troops of Napoleon on the second of May, 1808, sparking the Spanish War of Independence.
 In the middle of the plaza there is a monument created by Antonio Sola to honour Captains Daoíz and Velarde for their valour.
 The lively Plaza del Dos de Mayo is also well known for its nightlife and is a great place to party with your friends until the early hours of the morning.
 Though some bars close at midnight, there are many places that are open until 03:00.

 Trendy bars and nightclubs